-A New + Inclusive Ministry at UIC – Campus Ministry for U.I.C.
+Inclusive Collective – Campus Ministry for U.I.C.

 Christopher House – Helps at risk kids through education and supportive services: family centered approach.

-Faith Community Homes – Provides temporary housing and a two-year mentoring program for near-homeless employed or employable families living or working in Arlington Heights.
+Family Forward – Provides temporary housing and a two-year mentoring program for near-homeless employed or employable families living or working in Arlington Heights.

 Faith In Practice – Health care professionals form medical mission teams to help improve conditions for people in Guatemala.

 Feed My Starving Children – Packages food for distribution to starving children all over the world.

 Good News Partners – Provides a continuum of housing from a women’s and children’s shelter, through subsidized housing on to home ownership under a co-op structure.